ryanhaney97/web-game/README.md

 ##Changelog

+Version 0.0.3 - Performed a MAJOR overhaul of the code.
+This revision lets me get the midpoints of entities, making it easier to add collision.

 Version 0.0.2 - Added support for bullets!
 Also moved the screen a bit in order to make room for a status screen on the right side of the screen.

 Version 0.0.1 - Initial Commit